pgbouncer/pgbouncer/doc/config.md

 :   Add client host address and port to the application name setting.

 hostname
-:   Add hostname to the application name setting. gethostname() is called once at the start.
+:   Add pgbouncer server hostname to the application name setting. gethostname() is called once at the start.

 both
 :   Add both options.
 Example: `appname - ip:port [hostname]`